 3. Plus Size Mother of the Bride Dresses with Sleeves

-Short sleeves and cap sleeves end too high up on the arm and exaggerate flabby arms.
-You should also make sure your sleeves look light and airy, not solid and heavy.
+Short and cap sleeves end too high up on the arm and exaggerate flabby arms.
+You should also ensure your sleeves look light and airy, not solid and heavy.
 Choose chiffon sleeves or lace sleeves, slit sleeves or sequinned sleeves.
 These are better than long, solid cloth sleeves, which look and feel hot and heavy.
-The best plus-size mother-of-the-bride dresses with sleeves have a light and airy look and feel about them.
+The best plus size mother of the bride dresses with sleeves has a light and airy look and feel about them.

 Floral Patterns can be really pretty for the mother of the bride, especially when everyone else in the wedding party is wearing a solid color.
 Prints are also a great way to camouflage trouble spots as they keep the eye moving.
 Florals are natural for a wedding.
 Just be sure your print isn’t too large or too tiny.
 A medium-size scale print is most flattering on plus-size gals.

-5. Plus-Size Mother of the Bride Dresses with Jackets
+5. Plus-Size Mother of the Bride Dress with Capelet

 6. Tea Length Plus-Size Mother of the Bride Dresses

-Three-quarter length or tea-length plus size mother of the bride dresses are conservative and ladylike.
+Three-quarter or tea length plus size mother of the bride dresses are conservative and ladylike.
 They’re a nice compromise between a formal full-length gown and a short cocktail dress.
 This is a lovely style if you want to show a hint of leg.

 Yes, you can wear black as MOB or MOG.
 Just make sure the bride is o.k. with it.
 Black is actually quite elegant, and we all know it can make you look ten pounds thinner, which is a bonus.
 Some brides have no problem with their mom or future mother-in-law wearing black, while others feel black is a negative or sad statement.
 Honor the bride!

-If you never wear dresses and prefer to wear pants, go for all one color, dressy pantsuit that is soft and drapey.
+If you never wear dresses and prefer to wear pants, go for an all-one color, dressy pantsuit that is soft and drapey.

 Shop more Mother of the Bride and Groom looks here: